mattdesl/watchify-server/README.md

   watchify-server entry.js [options] -- [browserify]

 Options:
-  --port, -p          port to listen on
-  --host, -h          host to listen on
-  --dir, -d           directory for static content --title             title of HTML index
-  --index             optional path to override index.html --no-debug          turns off source maps --no-error-handler  turns off syntax error handling
+  --port, -p          port to listen on, default 9966 --host, -h          host to listen on, default localhost --dir, -d           directory for static content, default process.cwd() --no-debug          turns off source maps --no-error-handler  turns off syntax error handling --index             optional file path to override default index.html --title             title of HTML index
+  --css, -s           optional style sheet href, relative to --dir
 ```

 Browserify options are passed after the `--` full stop.

+The `--title` and `--css` arguments are only applicable to the default `index.html` handler.

 ### API

 *Note:* The API does not set any default config on the browserify instance, so it is up to the developer to set `debug`, `packageCache`, and `cache`.

-##### `server = watchifyServer(browserify, opt, [cb])`
+#### `server = watchifyServer(browserify, opt, [cb])`

 Creates a new watchify server that wraps the specified `browserify` instance.
 Options: